webaware/flexible-map/readme.txt

 For more information and examples, see [the website](http://snippets.webaware.com.au/wordpress-plugins/wp-flexible-map/).

 == Frequently Asked Questions ==

+= Why do I get "The Google Maps API server rejected your request"? =

+If Google Maps is telling you this:

+> The Google Maps API server rejected your request.
+The "sensor" parameter specified in the request must be set to either "true" or "false".

+then something on your website is stripping the query strings on scripts.
+It's probably a misguided attempt to make your website more secure, and it's a dumb idea.
+Some so-called "security" plugins do this, and I've heard of a theme doing it too.
+You need to find out what is doing it and fixing it, or removing it.
+Start by deactivating plugins that pretend to enhance security and retest, then try switching your theme to twentytwelve to see if its the theme.

 = Can I add multiple markers to a map? =